stefb965/deco/CONTRIBUTING.md

 Once setup, you can run a live-reloading version of the app with `ember nw`.
 Once you change a source file, Ember Cli will automatically recompile and reload your app.
 Since we're running Node and UI JavaScript on the same thread, running `ember serve` alone won't suffice.

 To get access to the Chromium Developer Tools, simply make a right click and select 'DevTools' - we're also pulling down the Ember Inspector, which can also be launched with a right click.
+They can also be found in the 'Help' window menu.

 ##### Windows
 On Windows, getting all the dependencies to work can sometimes be a bit tricky.
 If things fail, try to run these commands before running `npm install`: